Book reviews are coming. Exciting 😊 and scary ☹, I know.

 Have Advanced Reader Copies (ARCs)?
 Use them to do a Goodreads giveaway.
 This can generate positive reviews as readers who enjoy your kind of book will enter to win a copy of your book.
 Always send a handwritten thank you note with the book and politely ask that they write an honest review.

 Good luck with your reviews!

-Get on the course sign up list now for the launch of my Create Your Awesome Community For Debut Authors program.
+Get on the course sign up list now for the release of my Launch Your Author Brand and Platform program.
 It’s a proven 10-step system to create your author platform based on community building.